OCA/stock-logistics-workflow/stock_picking_backorder_policy/README.rst

 the operation type** (Ask, Always or Never).

-That default fits the warehouse, but the right answer is often driven by the *customer* instead: some customers always want the rest shipped later, others never do.
+That default fits the warehouse, but the right answer is often driven by the document the transfer comes from: some customers always want the rest shipped later, others never do.

-This module lets you **optionally override** that operation type default, on the partner and on the transfer itself:
+This module lets you **optionally override** that operation type default on the transfer itself:

 - **Ask**: the user is prompted (standard behaviour).
 - **Always**: a backorder is created automatically for the remaining